In today’s increasingly important healthcare sector, the field of physical therapy is enjoying sustained and robust growth.

 With nearly 250 currently employed PTAs, South Dakota’s job growth rate is likely to equal or exceed the national growth rate, further improving the job prospects for newly licensed PTAs in the state.
 Additionally, qualified South Dakota PTAs can easily become licensed in other states should they decide to leave the state at some point.

 Becoming a PTA in South Dakota

 South Dakota only permits licensed PTAs to practice in the state.
 Practicing without a license, whatever the individual’s other qualifications, violates both criminal and civil law.

 At the very least, such individuals may find that they are permanently barred from obtaining a license in South Dakota.

 The South Dakota Board of Medical and Osteopathic Examiners is in charge of licensing state PTAs.
-After applying for a license, the PTA candidates will have to demonstrate proof that they have completed the following steps:

 - Completed a PTA program at an accredited school.

 - Successfully completed the National Physical Therapist Examination (NPTE).